cna-cmd/cna-cmd/README.md

 ## About me

 #### Hi there 👋, my name is Carolina.
 I graduated as a Systems Analyst in 2019.
-I am currently attending the Full Stack Developer bootcamp and I am a teaching assistant at Henry's academy.
+Currently graduated from the Full Stack Web Developer career at Henry.
 I am a very restless person, I am very curious about everything, I am always researching, reading or learning something new.
 I am motivated by problem solving and teamwork.

-I would like to have the opportunity to contribute in small or large projects to challenge myself, learn and learn about new technologies.
+I would like to have the opportunity to contribute in small or large projects to challenge myself, know and learn new technologies.

 ## Skills